equinor/dcd/README.md

 ## Backend

-The backend is built with .NET 6
+The backend is dotnet webapi built with .NET 6 which provides a REST interface for the frontend.
+Swagger has been installed to provide documentation for the API, and to test functions.
+The backend retrieves and stores data in a Azure SQL Database for each environment.

 ### Run backend